 the <soap12:Body> shall contain one <lcm:SubmitObjectsRequest> element representing the Submission Request (see ITI TF-3: 4.2.1.4 for details of expressing a Submission Request).

-A full XML Schema Document for the XDS types is available online on the IHE FTP site, see ITI TF-2x: Appendix W.
+A full XML Schema Document for the XDS types is available online: see ITI TF-2x: Appendix W.

 Below is an example of the SOAP Body for a Register Document Set-b Request message